• Skip to primary navigation

 Why visit Cinéma 360 d’Arromanches?

 Arromanches 360 is a small theater using nine circular screens projecting archival images (from the USA, Canada, France and Great Britain).
 We plunged into the heart of the history of the Battle of Normandy through this emotionally-charged immersive experience.
-The cinema’s rooftop terrace offers superb panoramic views of the D-Day beaches, Gold Beach in particular.
+The cinema’s roof terrace offers superb panoramic views of the D-Day beaches, Gold Beach in particular.

 What you will see